 Does your setting celebrate oral health days?

-And here's the link for the ECE version of the Healthy Snacks for Healthy teeth poster.
+And here is an ECE version of the Health Snacks for Healthy Teeth poster.

 The Community Dental Service provides FREE dental care to eligible children living in South Canterbury or Canterbury from birth until School Year 8.
 If you are new to the region you need to enrol with the Community Dental Service.
 To enrol or to make an appointment contact the Community Dental Service: 0800 TINTY TEETH (846 983) or firstname.lastname@example.org

 Teenagers can have a FREE dental check-up from a local dentist until their 18th birthday if they are at school, on a course, working or looking for work.
-Call 0800 TALK TEETH (0800 825 583) for more information or firstname.lastname@example.org.
-To find a dentist in South Canterbury click here.
+Call 0800 TALK TEETH (0800 825 583) for more information or email@example.com.
+Find a dentist in South Canterbury.

-Tooth Tips for mums to be - during pregancy
+Tooth Tips for mums to be - during pregnancy